 </ img>

-Samsung Galaxy Note10 + design substantiallydiffers from the previous generation: the screen has grown significantly in size, and the frames around the perimeter have become smaller.
-Galaxy Note10 + approached almost complete elimination of frames from all sides, it looks very cool.
-But the front camera is located right on the screen.
-But its hole is exactly in the middle, which is more aesthetically pleasing than the side of the Galaxy S10 line.
-When installing the appropriate wallpaper, the hole becomes almost invisible.
-In fact, there is nothing more on the front panel, I could not consider the earpiece (but it is), and the LED indicator was completely removed.
-The latter is offset by the presence of Always on Display.
+The design of the Samsung Galaxy Note10+ is significantdiffers from the previous generation: the screen has significantly increased in size, and the frames around the perimeter have become smaller.
+Galaxy Note10+ is getting closer to almost completely eliminating frames on all sides, it looks very cool.
+But the front camera should be placed directly in the screen.
+But its hole is located exactly in the middle, which is more aesthetically pleasing than on the side of the Galaxy S10 line.
+When installing appropriate wallpaper, the hole becomes almost invisible.
+In fact, there is nothing else on the front panel, I couldn’t see the earpiece (but it is there), and the LED indicator was completely removed.
+The latter is compensated by the presence of Always on Display.

 </ img>